dili995/Voting-app/README.md

 # Results-Service for VotingApp Microservice

-This repository contains the **results-service** component of the VotingApp microservice.
+This branch contains the **results-service** component of the VotingApp microservice.
 The results-service displays the current vote counts for the cat vs. dog voting competition, by retrieving the votes from a PostgreSQL database and rendering the results on an HTML page.

 ## Overview